Queen Elizabeth II's jubilee evokes legacy of Tongan monarch - NewsBreak

 Queen Elizabeth II's jubilee evokes legacy of Tongan monarch

-LONDON — (AP) — Tonga’s chief diplomat in the United Kingdom will be thinking about two monarchs this weekend as Britain and the Commonwealth celebrate Queen Elizabeth II’s Platinum Jubilee.
+Tonga’s chief diplomat in the United Kingdom will be thinking about two monarchs this weekend as Britain and the Commonwealth celebrate Queen Elizabeth II’s Platinum Jubilee .

 There is Elizabeth, of course, who will celebrate 70 years on the throne with four days of parades and pageantry.